rfuzzo/MWSE/docs/source/apis/tes3.md

 ### `tes3.transferItem`
 <div class="search_terms" style="display: none">transferitem</div>

 Moves one or more items from one reference to another.
 Returns the actual amount of items successfully transferred.
+If transfering more than one item, the items without itemData will be transferred first.
+Both the `from` and `to` references will be cloned if needed.

 ```lua
 local transferredCount = tes3.transferItem({ from = ..., to = ..., item = ..., itemData = ..., count = ..., playSound = ..., limitCapacity = ..., reevaluateEquipment = ..., equipProjectiles = ..., updateGUI = ... })